WICG/translation-api/README.md

-# Explainer for the Web Translation and Language Detection APIs
+# Explainer for the Translator and Language Detector APIs

 _This proposal is an early design sketch by the Chrome built-in AI team to describe the problem below and solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome._